iglfranks/mini-react-project/README.md

 - On first click, the random button throws an error and doesn’t work, but then works on subsequent attempts.
 - Removing items from the wishlist doesn’t work properly, but could have been refined with more time.

-## Future features

-- Adding functionality to the search bar.
-- Refining the ‘remove from wishlist’ feature.
-- Add mobile responsiveness.

 ## Challenges